 What does NDHM REALLY Mean for Hospitals and Patients?

-The National Digital Health Mission (NDHM) is being hailed as a revolutionary move in the context of healthcare in India.
+The National Digital Health Mission (NDHM) is being hailed as a revolutionary move in the context of healthcare in Indian healthcare.
+NDHM is expected to give a major push to the digital transformation of healthcare in India.
 According to a Boston Consulting Group (BCG) report, the digital transformation brought by NDHM can potentially unlock economic value worth $200 billion+ by 2030.
 This article sheds light on what NDHM really means for hospitals and patients.

 5 Mins Read